 The best value current account for you will depend on several factors such as how much money you’ll deposit into your account each month, how often you’ll use your account and whether you prefer to make payments in cash or by card.

-Whether you want access to features like an overdraft facility and mobile payments like Apple and Google Pay will also need to factored into your decision too.
+Whether you want access to features like an overdraft facility and mobile payments like Apple and Google Pay will also need to be factored into your decision too.